junxit/us-congress-bills-110/metadata.md

 - 2007-04-19 — Introduced in Senate
 - 2007-04-19 — Read twice and referred to the Committee on Veterans' Affairs.
 - 2007-04-19 — Sponsor introductory remarks on measure.
 (CR S4755-4756)
+- 2007-06-27 — Committee on Veterans' Affairs.
+Ordered to be reported without amendment favorably.
+- 2007-08-03 — Committee on Veterans' Affairs.
+Reported by Senator Akaka with an amendment in the nature of a substitute.
+With written report No. 110-143.
+- 2007-08-03 — Committee on Veterans' Affairs.
+Reported by Senator Akaka with an amendment in the nature of a substitute.
+With written report No. 110-143.
+- 2007-08-03 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 328.